 She was born in Jerusalem on August 4, 1881, the daughter of Rabbi Hayyim Hirschensohn (1855 or 1858–1934) and Eva or Chava (ha-Cohen) Hirschensohn (1861–1932), who named her Nehama (later Nima).
-Her mother was the daughter of Rabbi Benjamin Shaul ha-Cohen, who had come to Jerusalem in 1858, and had headed the Etz Hayyim Yeshivah.
-Adlerblum’s paternal grandfather, Jacob Mordechai Hirschensohn, was a famous scholar who established yeshivahs in Safed and in Jerusalem.
-Her father was a scholar, writer and publisher as well as an associate of Eliezer Ben-Yehuda.
-Her mother, also a strong advocate of the Hebrew language, was involved in the publishing of a Yiddish bi-weekly in Jerusalem devoted to women, Ha-Zvi le-Beit Ya’akov (1892–93).
+Her mother was the daughter of Rabbi Benjamin Shaul ha-Cohen, who had come to Jerusalem in 1858 and had headed the Etz Hayyim Yeshivah.
+Adlerblum’s paternal grandfather, Jacob Mordechai Hirschensohn, was a famous scholar who established yeshivahs in Safed and Jerusalem.
+Her father was a scholar, writer, and publisher, as well as an associate of Eliezer Ben-Yehuda.
+Her mother, also a strong advocate of the Hebrew language, was involved in the publishing of a Yiddish bi-weekly in Jerusalem devoted to women, Ha-Zvile-Beit Ya’akov (1892–93).

-Adlerblum’s father was a controversial figure in the Old Yishuv (traditional settlement community in Palestine) environment of late nineteenth century Jerusalem because of his progressive views.
+Adlerblum’s father was a controversial figure in the Old Yishuv (traditional settlement community in Palestine) environment of late-nineteenth-century Jerusalem because of his progressive views.
 Nima Adlerblum left Jerusalem when her family went to Constantinople, probably in 1901.
 Her father founded a school in Constantinople in which he pioneered “Ivrit B’Ivrit” and wrote several Hebrew textbooks.
-Adlerblum then studied in Paris at the Alliance Israelite Francaise.
+Adlerblum then studied in Paris at the Alliance Israelite Universelle.